Applications are now open through June 1, 2017. Questions should be directed to email@example.com.

 AWARD NOTIFICATION AND PAYMENT

-The scholarship recipient will be notified in writing no later than June 30, 2015.
-Scholarship payment will be made in one installment no later than October 1, 2015 upon receipt of official notification of enrollment/registration for classes.
+The scholarship recipient will be notified in writing no later than the end of June.
+Scholarship payment will be made in one installment no later than October 1st upon receipt of official notification of enrollment/registration for classes.
 Team DC reserves the right to make payment directly to the college or university on behalf of the recipient.

-Scholarship recipients will be invited to attend the 2015 Champions Reception in November 2015 as a part of the Awards Ceremony.
+Scholarship recipients will be invited to attend the annual Champions Reception and Dinner, held in the fall, as a part of the Awards Ceremony.

 Acceptance of the award constitutes permission for Team DC to use the recipient’s name in recognition as a recipient of the scholarship in the organization’s publications and announcements.
 (Note: Team DC is aware of potential issues around self-disclosure and respects the privacy of all applicants when necessary.)